FAQ’s About Me

 How many kids do you have?

 We have three kids.
-Emma is 14, Eliana is 12, and Thomas is 10.
+Emma was born January 31, 1999.
+Eliana was born January 8, 2001, and Thomas on July 3, 2003.
 They are three of the most incredible people on earth, and I love being their mom.
 They have traveled with us all over the country and all over the world!

 We were missionaries.
 In Costa Rica, we attended a language school so we could learn Spanish.
 The kids went to school there, too.
 Emma was just 6, Ellie 4, and Thomas 2.
 They all learned Spanish, and we learned a lot about the beautiful country and culture in Costa Rica.
 From there, we moved to Spain, where we worked with a church there.
 The kids went to a public school in Spain.
 It was a bilingual school – some classes were in Spanish and some in English.
 But the English was British English, so Emma failed her first test because she called a “pavement” a sidewalk, a “biscuit” a cookie, and a “boot” a trunk.
 And, once, when her teacher asked her where she lived, “a house or a block of flats?”
 Emma said neither.
 She lived in an apartment complex.
 But in England, that is “a block of flats.”
 Thankfully, Emma’s English teacher allowed her to pass that course, anyway!